getapper/react-media-recorder/README.md

 );
 ```

 Since `react-media-recording` uses render prop, you can define what to render in the view.
-Just don't forget to wire the `startRecording`, `stopRecording` and `mediaBlob` to your component.
+Just don't forget to wire the `startRecording`, `stopRecording` and `mediaUrl` to your component.

 ### Props available in the `render` function